All Episodes

 The National Football League season kicked off last night.

-Yeah, I just realized I right after the show yesterday, I forgot to do the promised environmentalist wacko update.
+The Pittsburgh Steelers, I just realized right after the show yesterday, I forgot to do the promised environmentalist wacko update or pick.

-It was gonna be the Steelers anyway, but I what what's the value in saying that after the fact?
+It was going to be the Steelers anyway, but what's the value in saying that after the fact?

-I don't know if that'll happen, but I'll tell you what what what has happened here uh is so eye-opening and illustrative uh that I wish it were self-explanatory to a lot of people, but sadly it uh it probably it probably isn't.
+I don't know if that'll happen, but I'll tell you what has happened here is so eye-opening and illustrative that I wish it were self-explanatory to a lot of people, but sadly, it probably isn't.

-Uh what happened yesterday is that the Senate Democrats, a bunch of the leadership in the Senate sent uh uh Robert Iger, the CEO of Disney a threatening letter.
+What happened yesterday is that the Senate Democrats, a bunch of the leadership in the Senate, sent Robert Iger, the CEO of Disney, a threatening letter.

-Uh what we have here, ladies and gentlemen, is a uh it it's it's a mob-like reaction from partisan hacks to intimidate a an American broadcast network, and that network, ABC, is being intimidated.
+What we have here, ladies and gentlemen, is a mob-like reaction from partisan hacks to intimidate an American broadcast network, and that network, ABC, is being intimidated.

 Nowhere is this public interest obligation more apparent than in the duty of broadcasters to serve the civic needs of a democracy by promoting an open and accurate discussion of political ideas and events.